 It’s the best form of education available

 Road-schooling is not for everyone, but it’s been the best option for me.
 At sixteen, road-schooling has permitted me to graduate early and enroll in Oregon State University while living on the road full-time.
 Maintaining a proper education while traveling doesn’t have to be difficult.
-Many textbooks can now be acquired electronically, which has significantly reduced the amount of heavy books in my backpack.
+Many textbooks can now be acquired electronically, which means less heavy books in my backpack.

 “A traditional school setting, complete with fluorescent lights and hours of time with peers alone, would never have offered me the educational opportunities I have today.”

-Of course, having the world as a teacher has taught me far more than just the basics of math, science, and English.
-For example, I spent a few weeks learning from a fantastic blues guitarist, Steve James, in Guatemala, an experience I would never have been able to have were we not on the road.
-I also took lessons in both Katchiquel (a local Mayan language) and traditional weaving from a sweet Mayan woman named Imelda.
-What other school offers that?
+Having the world as a teacher has taught me far more than just the basics of math, science, and English.
+I spent a few weeks learning from a fantastic blues guitarist, Steve James, in Guatemala, an experience I would never have been able to have were we not on the road.
+I took lessons in both Katchiquel (a local Mayan language) and traditional weaving from a sweet Mayan woman named Imelda.
 I learned about the gladiators by visiting the colosseums of Rome and Tunisia.
 Did you know there were colosseums in Tunisia?
 As it turns out, the Roman Empire extended into Northern Africa!
-I learned about the terrorism of the Nazi’s by visiting Anne Frank’s house and the Nazi labor camps.
-The history of England while visiting the many free museums of London.
-I learned about Catholic history and famous artists while touring the Sistine Chapel.
-I was there, walking the streets where famous historical figures walked, playing gladiators in old arenas with my siblings, gazing at the works of Leonardo da Vinci and Michelangelo.
 I saw Shakespeare’s play “A Midsummers Night Dream” for my first live play while in Stratford Upon Avon.
 He, and other historical figures, came to life in a way they never would have had I simply read the history books.
-They became real, tangible people I could relate with, having come to terms with them on a much more physical and personal level.
-A traditional school setting, complete with fluorescent lights and hours of time with peers alone, would never have offered me the educational opportunities I have today.
+They became real, tangible people I could relate with, having come to terms with them on a much more personal level.

 “It will set us into the real world right away instead of placing us in an artificial setting until we reach eighteen, when we are suddenly expected to be capable adults with zero experience in the outside world.”